Now ideas for wellness

 Information Security Employee Education Implementation Status

-E-learning details About risks and measures related to email and internet use (Example) Targeted attack email and cyberattacks that occur at other companies
+E-learning details About risks and measures related to email and internet use Importance of initial response to information security incidents and accidents

 *Implemented for randomly selected participants